-Exams (midterm and final) are short answers and calculations in format.
-Midterm exam will be scheduled for 2 hours, final exam is 2.5 hours and are closed book examinations.
+Both the midterm and final exam will consist of short answer questions and calculations.
+The midterm exam will be scheduled for 2 hours, in class.
+The final exam will be 2.5 hours in duration.
+All exams are closed book.
 Dictionaries are NOT allowed into the examinations.

 Only non-programmable calculators will be allowed into the exams.
 If you are unsure, please ask your professor to check your calculator.